bioinfo-arctic/FSK2053/Spring_2025/Practical_genetic_data_and_database.md

 4. Apply sequence analysis techniques to investigate real-life cases, such as identifying mislabeled seafood using DNA data

 #### Files you need
-sushisamples.fasta and sushisamples_metadata.xls we use for this practical are uploaded in the canvas.
+sushisamples.fasta and sushisamples_metadata.xls are the files we will be using and they are uploaded to the canvas.

 ## Introduction
 Imagine you are a researcher investigating seafood fraud at sushi restaurants.
 Many sushi restaurants substitute cheaper, overfished, or endangered species for more desirable ones, misleading consumers.
 These fish are often sold under incorrect names, and some belong to species listed on the IUCN Red List of Threatened Species.
 This mislabeling deceives customers and complicates efforts to manage marine populations effectively.
 Accurate species identification is essential for proper conservation and fishery management, as mislabeling undermines stock assessments and can lead to the continued overexploitation of vulnerable species.